| 5 min read

 Agnisys IDS-Integrate auto-generates AHB-to-APB bus bridge between the high-speed system bus and lower-speed peripheral bus

 IDS-Integrate™ is not limited to the blocks we generate ourselves.
 Smart Assembler can also automatically connect your custom design blocks.
 You can select a set of ports on a block and direct IDS-Integrate™ to automatically create the template for a new block with the same set of (mirrored) ports and then connect the two blocks.
 Smart Assembler can also connect existing blocks with mirrored ports and can even connect arbitrary blocks if you specify the connections required.
-These capabilities provide a highly efficient way to populate your SoC with interconnected IP even before the RTL functionality is fully specified.
+Efficiently populate your SoC with interconnected IP even before fully specifying RTL functionality, thanks to these capabilities.
 You can even have IDS-Integrate™ “promote” selected ports to the top level so that they can become external chip pins.

 Agnisys provides highly efficient way to populate SoCs with interconnected IP even before RTL functionality is fully specified.